akshaysravindran/EEG-Preprocessing-Brain-Vision-Muse-/README.md

 3) Artifact Subspace Reconstruction <br/>
 Plot the time series and the spectrogram to check how good the data is cleaning.
 Cutoff for ASR is critical, too low/ conservative value can end up distorting even the cleaner part whereas too lax of a cutoff might not remove artifacts.
 Empirically identify the best threshold.
+I typically go for values in the range 10 - 30 if using ICA later.
+If using only ASR (low density system), I tend to use more conservative values.
 <br/><img src='/images/asr.png'>